Lawrence Arnell

-Lawrence Arnell is an American rapper and producer from Philadelphia, Pennsylvania.
+Lawrence Arnell Macmillan is an American rapper and producer from Philadelphia, Pennsylvania.
 He first collaborated with hip hop group Jedi Mind Tricks on Violent by Design under the name Diamondback in 2000.
 In 2014, Arnell joined Army of the Pharaohs and appeared on their studio albums In Death Reborn and Heavy Lies the Crown.

 Biography

 1995–2006: Early career

 Arnell started off his career as an MC/singer/songwriter.
 At 19 years old, he caught the eye of Tommy Boy Records as a member of the hip-hop collective Deadly Snakes.
 With dates on the Lyricist Lounge Tour, placements on the soundtrack to Jet Li's Black Mask film (1996) and a co-sign from Prince Paul, the Snakes seemed to be on the right track.
 Soon after, however, the group disbanded, following the release from their deal with Tommy Boy.
 Arnell fell back and sharpened his skills as an MC as well as a vocalist and songwriter.

 In 2000, Arnell made a guest appearance on "Blood Reign" from Jedi Mind Tricks's Violent by Design under the name Diamondback.

 In 2005, Arnell was featured on the track "Chicken Kitchen Chop-Chop Mix" by Nuthouse on their 12" vinyl Snap Your Neck 2 Dis.
 This is considered to be his first breakthrough as an underground artist.